RocketMan/zookeeper/CONTRIBUTING.md

             Instance-specific customizations that you wish to keep separate from the standard installation.
 For example, if you have custom controllers, you can put them here.

+            TIP: If you add classes to this directory after installation, run `composer dump-autoload` to regenerate the classmap.
+            See INSTALLATION.md for more information about Composer.

         engine/
             Business operations, configuration, and session